RazrFalcon/ttf-parser/README.md

 ### Safety

 - The library must not panic.
 Any panic considered as a critical bug and should be reported.
-- The library has a single `unsafe` block for array casting.
+- The library forbids the unsafe code.

 ### Alternatives